 Indiana Law requires anyone between the ages of seven and seventeen to attend school.
-Indiana Law sets the age requirement that any kindergarten student be age 5 on or before August 1st of that academic year.
-Students who turn 5 years old on or before October 1 of that academic year may be admitted to kindergarten on a case-by-case basis as space is available in the program.
-Students seeking early entrance will be required to undergo a Kindergarten Readiness Screener with GMA staff.
+Indiana statute, I.C.
+20-33-2-7 sets the age requirement that any kindergarten student be age 5 on or before August 1st of that academic year.
+Students who turn 5 years old on or before October 1 of that academic year may be admitted to kindergarten on a case-by-case basis at the discretion of the school administration.